 Future Media – Watch And Be Watched

-With respect to the ever-rising number of experts attending all sorts of smart gatherings globally, the fi rst thought that springs to my mind when being asked about “the future of media” is: simply more “new media”.
+With respect to the ever-rising number of experts attending all sorts of global smart gatherings, the first thought that springs to mind when asked about “the future of media” is: simply more “new media”.
 Is this plain stupid and naïve?

-The great German communications science pioneer Prof. Dr. Joachim Klewes has co-published a new book in which he and a bunch of professional colleagues rethink the meaning of corporate communications in the Digital Modern era.
-He has invited me to contribute a chapter and I happily agreed.
-I´ve given the question some thought what happened if we actually were rather happy to be governed by algorithms…?
+The great German communications science pioneer Prof. Dr. Joachim Klewes has co-published a new book in which he and a bunch of professional colleagues rethink the meaning of corporate communications in the Digital Modern Era.
+He invited me to contribute a chapter and I happily agreed.
+I’ve given the question some thought as to what would happen if we actually were rather happy to be governed by algorithms …?

 RP FORUM “LAW FIRMS”